Early Detection: Unveiling the Signs of Autism in Toddlers

 Overall, early intervention provides a foundation for children with autism to thrive.
 By addressing their unique needs at an early age, it sets them up for success in school, social relationships, and overall quality of life.

-Section 2: Tips for Parents and Caregivers to Support Early Detection
+Section 2: Tips for Parents and Caregivers in Toronto to Support Early Detection

 As a parent or caregiver, it’s essential to be vigilant and observant when it comes to the development of your toddler.
 Here are some tips to support early detection of autism: